 As stated in Section 4.2, a Broadcaster Application can expect that the User Agent graphics window, 0,0 to a full 100% in both axes, maps directly to the RMP logical video display window at its full dimensions.
-The “width” media feature of CSS MediaQuery [33] shall align with the width of the RMP logical video display window.
+The “width” media feature of CSS MediaQuery [7] shall align with the width of the RMP logical video display window.
 In most viewing conditions, the RMP logical video display window will fill the entire screen.

-Media Source Extensions

-The User Agent shall support Media Source Extensions [33].

-Encrypted Media Extensions

-The User Agent shall support Encrypted Media Extensions [29].
+Visibility and Focus

+The Receiver shall use the W3C Page Visibility Level 2 API as required by CTA-5000 [7] to inform the Broadcaster Application whether its display output is visible or not.
+The Receiver may choose to obscure or mute the Broadcaster Application display output for a variety of reasons including but not limited to display of Receiver preference dialogs, content blocking, or emergency information display.
+Similarly, the Receiver shall use the W3C Focus APIs as required by CTA-5000 [7] to allow the Broadcaster Application to determine if it can receive user input or not.

 Origin Considerations

 Each file that is delivered via broadband has the usual absolute URL associated with it.
 Each file that is delivered via broadcast has a relative URL reference associated with it, signaled in the broadcast, and it also has one or more Application Context Identifiers associated with it, signaled in the broadcast.
 As specified below, Receivers assign to each broadcast file a Base URI that converts the relative URL reference to one or more absolute URLs, taking its Application Context Identifier(s) into account.